zmalkmus/CS524-NLP/README.md

 1. Requires a modern Python environment (3.12 is what was used but it should work with similar versions)
 2. Run build.sh to install all python requirements in requirements.txt and install spacy en_core_web_sm

-If the build script does not work, install the pip packages manually with `pip install -r requirements.txt`

-And install spacy package `python3 -m spacy download en_core_web_sm`
+If the build script does not work, install the pip packages manually with `pip install -r requirements.txt` and install spacy package with `python3 -m spacy download en_core_web_sm`

 ## Project Instructions